rbtcollins/bitnami-docker/vcloud/redmine/README.md

   chmod +x worker.sh && ./worker.sh
 ```

+With this we have setup a Kubernetes cluster consisting of a master and two worker nodes.
 You can repeat these instructions in [Kubernetes Worker](#kubernetes-worker) to add more worker nodes to create a larger cluster.
 Remember to change the name and IP address while adding new VM's to the cluster.

 ### Deploy DNS

 Kubernetes offers a [DNS cluster addon](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/dns) which uses [SkyDNS](https://github.com/skynetservices/skydns).
 In this section we deploy the DNS addon in our Kubernetes cluster.

-These instructions can be executed on the master node or any of the worker nodes.
+These instructions can be executed on any of the nodes of the cluster.

 First, download the configuration templates.